teebes/tango-core/DEVELOPMENT.rst

 >>> call()
 ... # doctest:+NORMALIZE_WHITESPACE
-  snapshot  Build context from a Tango site package and store it into an image file. shell     Open an interactive interpreter within a Tango site request context. version   Display this version of Tango. serve     Run a Tango site on the local machine, for development. build     Build a Tango site into a collection of static files.
+  snapshot  Build context from a Tango site package and store it into an image file. shell     Runs a Python shell inside Tango application context. serve     Run a Tango site on the local machine, for development. version   Display this version of Tango. build     Build a Tango site into a collection of static files.